lechatthecat/java-challenge/readme.md

 - I know Spring Boot very well and have been using it for many years

 #### My Experience in Java
-- I have 3 years experience in Java and I started to use Spring Boot 2 years ago
+- I have 3 years experience in Java and I started to use Spring Boot 2 years ago.